 Although there is no direct element within the legislation to ensure you train your staff in Chain of Responsibility, it is deemed to be a wise move to ensure those in your chain, understand their responsibilities and perform their tasks diligently to ensure their actions or inactions do not cause a transport safety breach.

 Is there a restriction of hours that a truck can be used for?

-Yes and no. Drivers have a capacity of hours that they can legally drive for, although the truck can be used by multiple drivers.
-The restrictions around drivers vary, depending on the type of rules a driver is working under.
+Yes and no. Drivers have a capacity of hours that they can legally drive for, although multiple drivers can use the truck.
+The restrictions around drivers vary, depending on the type of rules a driver is working to.

 Is a truck restricted as to the amount of weight it can carry?

 Yes, and although it may be designed to carry a specific weight, it may be far less depending on the maximum legal road limit the truck is driving on or intending to drive on.

 Do I have to comply with the authorities if they come knocking and demand answers?

 While you may be subpoenaed to provide documents or evidence, you should seek legal advice before handing over any materials.
 It is suggested that you refrain from making any formal comment or admitting any liability before seeking formal legal advice.
 You are not legally compelled to answer any question from any authority at any time.

 We have heaps of procedures in our workplace, but we don’t document them, where does that leave us?